dave-leeper/mock-server/README.md

 var server = new Server().init(port, serverConfig);

 # Config File
+The config file is how you control the operation of the server.

 ## Mocks
 Provides configuration information for mock services.
 Mock services send data from files back to the client.